 One general rule of thumb is to have the equivalent of roughly six months of mortgage payments in a savings account, even after you fork over the down payment.

-Don’t forget that closing costs, which are the fees you’ll pay to close the mortgage, typically run between 2 percent to 5 percent of the loan principal.
+Don’t forget that closing costs, which are the fees you’ll pay to finalize the mortgage, typically run between 2 percent to 5 percent of the loan’s principal value.
 You’ll also generally need around 3 percent of the home’s price for maintenance and repair costs annually.

 Overall, aim to save as much as possible until you reach your desired down payment and reserve savings objectives.